Insulin glulisine (Subcutaneous)

 When used as a mealtime insulin, insulin glulisine should be taken within 15 minutes before a meal or within 20 minutes after starting a meal.

 When used in an insulin pump: Carefully read and follow the external insulin pump instructions.
 This insulin should not be mixed with any other insulin or diluted when used in an insulin pump.
-The insulin glulisine in the pump should be changed at least every 48 hours.
+The insulin glulisine in the pump should be changed at least every 48 hours or any time that the insulin is over 98.6 degrees Fahrenheit (37°C).
 If you do not understand how you are to use the insulin pump or have concerns, contact your doctor or pharmacist.

 Follow carefully the special meal plan your doctor gave you.
 This is the most important part of controlling your condition, and is necessary if the medicine is to work properly.
 Also, exercise regularly and test for sugar in your blood or urine as directed.